 Worried about missing a crucial comment?
 Don’t worry, Gorgias can help you with that as well.

 Let’s take Facebook for example.
 You can set your dashboard, every time someone posts a comment, the system will automatically create a ticket.

 Boost Your Ecommerce Sales With Social Media

-That’s what an average Ecommerce merchant should know about social media marketing.
+That’s what an average ecommerce merchant should know to sell with social media.
 It’s important to make a note of these steps for when you launch your first social campaign.

 Here’s a quick recap:

 - The right social platform will help your store reach full potential

 - Failure to calculate success will only lead to failure

 - Plan every step of the way carefully and take things one at a time